This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 How does your diabetes affect your eating and do you find being on a diet restrictive?

-For breakfast early in the morning, I eat toast with cheese and white coffee or mate (typical argentinian drink).
-For lunch at noon and dinner at 8 pm, I eat some carbs; lentils, quinoa, or veggie burgers with vegetables or salad and eggs for protein.
+For breakfast early in the morning, I eat toast with cheese and white coffee or mate (a typical Argentinian drink).
+For lunch at noon and dinner at 8 pm, I eat some carbs, such as lentils, quinoa, or veggie burgers, with vegetables or salad and eggs for protein.
 I rarely eat meat.
-I have a quick bite around 5:30PM before I do some sport
+I have a quick bite around 5:30 PM before I do some sport.

 I’m very bad at drinking water.
-I’m keeping a close eye on it and I am drinking almost a liter every day, but I am nearly there … 🙁
+I’m keeping a close eye on it, and I am drinking almost a liter every day, but I am nearly there … 🙁

 Do you believe that a plant based diet can improve diabetes?
 Did you ever experiment with this?